SimoNonnis/react-redux-immutable-todo/README.md

-# react-redux-immutable-todo
+# react-redux-todo
-A simple TODO app built using react, redux, immutableJs
+A simple TODO app built using react, redux.